-FSMA sets out various objectives that both the PRA and FCA must meet.
-The FCA is obliged to advance certain strategic objectives, including protecting customers.
+The FCA is obliged, under FSMA, to advance certain strategic objectives, including protecting customers.
 It is with these objectives in mind that the FCA has set out both rules and guidance in relation to sales of insurance policies.
 The requirements primarily seek to balance information asymmetries between the insurer and the policyholder; particularly where the policyholder is a consumer.
-Rules for non-investment policies can be found in the Insurance Conduct of Business Sourcebook (ICOBS) while rules for investment products can be found in the Conduct of Business Sourcebook (COBS).
-These rules will be applied to both insurers and intermediaries and may affect the design, content and means of communicating policy terms and the processing of insurance claims.
-COBS also introduces additional requirements for investment intermediaries to manage conflicts of interest and prohibits the payment of commission in advised sales.

-In addition to the rules and guidance set out in the two sourcebooks, the FCA also requires all regulated firms to meet certain principles for businesses.
+In addition to the rules and guidance set out in its Handbook, the FCA also requires all regulated firms to meet certain principles for businesses.
 Principle 6 requires firms to pay due regard to the interests of customers and treat them fairly.
-In order to meet these requirements, the FCA expects firms to meet six Treating Customers Fairly (or ‘TCF’) objectives.
+In order to meet these requirements, the FCA expects firms to meet six Treating Customers Fairly (“TCF”) objectives.
 The six objectives seek to ensure that products and services are marketed fairly, meet the needs of customers, are sold with clear and comprehensible information, any advice received is suitable and that customers do not face any post sales barriers.

 Are consumer policies subject to restrictions?
 If so, briefly describe the range of protections offered to consumer policyholders.